the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

 - The "Great Wall" effect in their UA now expires at Railroads.
 - They no longer start with Redomestication.
 - Great Mosque, along with the standard Mosque, have been temporarily removed from the game and replaced with UBs which should be more accurate to their religion.
-- Survival Program now adds +1 Culture per 4 population instead of a flat +2 Culture to all cities.
+- Survival Program replaced with Collective Congress, which has the standard scaling Culture yields of a Congress building but also has scaling Happiness yields (+1 per 8 population) instead of a flat 5% Unhappiness reduction and adds 1 of every yield except Happiness to Settlements.
-- Revolutionary Council now adds a +15% Production bonus towards Personnel units for all cities.
+- Revolutionary Council now adds a +15% Production bonus towards Personnel units for all cities and a +5% Production bonus towards buildings in the capital and all cities connected to it.
 - New UBs:
-  - Mansion of Our Father (new identity wonder, awards a Food Store instead of a Monument but is otherwise identical to the old Great Mosque)
+  - Mansion of Our Father (new identity wonder, gives a Food Store instead of a Monument but is otherwise identical to the old Great Mosque)
   - Afrikan Reformed Church (replaces Monastery, adds +2 Food)
+  - Survival Program (now replaces Community Garden, adds the Food/growth bonuses that were part of Collective Congress)
   - Community Center (replaces Public School, adds +2 Food/Happiness)

 #### New Star